EmmanuelDemey/website/src/content/trainings/vuejs.md

 image: /images/vuejs2.svg
 company: Vaduo
 companyUrl: https://www.vaduoconsulting.com/
-keywords: formation, TypeScript, JavaScript, Vue.js
+keywords: training, TypeScript, JavaScript, Vue.js
 description:
-  Depuis plusieurs années, Vue.js est devenue l’une des solutions les plus utilisées pour développer des Single Page Application.
-Grâce à sa simplicité de mise en œuvre mais également à son écosystème, l’expérience ressentie lors du développement d’une nouvelle application est fortement appréciée.
+  For several years now, Vue.js has been one of the most widely used solutions for developing Single Page Applications.
+  Thanks to its ease of use as well as its ecosystem, the developer experience when building a new application is highly appreciated.
 ---

-- Présentation et initiation d’un projet Vue.js
+- Introduction and setting up a Vue.js project
-- Dynamisation HTML
+- HTML dynamic rendering
-- Composants
+- Components
 - Composition API
-- Gestion des formulaires
+- Form management
 - Plugins
 - Vue Router
 - Pinia
-- Outillage
+- Tooling